Skip to main content

 Heat a drizzle of oil in a large frying pan on medium-high heat.

-Once the oil is hot, lay the chicken in the pan.
+Once hot, add the chicken to the pan.
 Season with salt and pepper and fry until browned on each side and cooked through, 8-10 mins.

 Turn every 2-3 mins.
-IMPORTANT: The chicken is cooked when no longer pink in the middle.
+IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.
+It's cooked when no longer pink in the middle.

 While the chicken fries, peel and grate the garlic (or use a garlic press).